Windyera/Mathematics-Data-Pack/README.md

 **Get Top**: Run `/function math:stack.get_top`, the topest value will be seen in `math.buffer`.

 **Pop**: Run `/function math:stack.pop`, the topest value will be seen in `math.buffer` and a sort will be released.

-## FAQ

-Q: Why use `math` and `mathematics` this kind of common namespace?

-A: This data pack was originally used on my own server, I have no interest to remake it.